ResidenciesSouthern Africa, Central Africa, East Africa, Switzerland, West Africa

 Since 2009, the Donwahi Foundation residency programme has been supporting local and international artists in their research, creations and conceptual implementation of projects at all stages of development.
 The multi-functional space has hosted practitioners from various disciplines including performance, visual arts, mixed media, script development and script writing.
 The Donwahi Foundation provides a setting conducive to experimentation and base from which visiting artists can explore the various art microcosms of Abidjan and the rest of Ivory Coast.
 Depending on the agreement, residencies can culminate in an exhibition or benefit from a dissemination campaign through the foundation’s established Pan-African and global art networks.
 Donwahi hosts visiting artists at its main site in Abidjan, or at 3 other sites in collaboration with private and institutional structures: KYC Cultural Centre, Abidjan, Abobo commune; Charles Donwahi Research Centre in Mayo, a forest town in southwestern Côte d’Ivoire, Nawa region; or Assinie space.

-We have strong existing partner networks in DRC, Zimbabwe, Mozambique, Zambia and Madagascar that can host visiting Swiss arts professionals, and developing networks in East, West and Central Africa.
+We have strong existing partner networks that can host visiting Swiss arts professionals in South Africa, Zimbabwe, Mozambique, Zambia, Madagascar and DRC in Southern and Central Africa; in Uganda and Ethiopia in East Africa; and Nigeria, Ghana and Senegal in West Africa.
 In countries outside of these existing networks, applicants would need to give some consideration in their proposals to potential host partners and local arrangements for their residency.

 How to apply

-Applications for 2022 have closed.
-Applicants will be notified about the outcome of their application by the end of June 2022.
+Applicants will receive communication about the outcome of their application by 15 June 2023.